 Sustainability data is rarely inside one system.
 Supplier profiles may live in procurement tools, invoices in finance systems, shipment data in logistics platforms, and product data in an ERP.
 The software value comes from connecting these sources into a workflow that people can trust.

 Do not start by asking every supplier for every possible field.
 Start with the fields that support a real decision: approved vendor status, region, material category, shipment mode, certificate date, risk tier, missing evidence, and owner.
 Then build escalation paths for incomplete records.
 For fleet, mobility, or asset-heavy products, NextPage's automotive software development services patterns around connected data, fleet workflows, and analytics can be adapted to sustainability and efficiency goals.
+For supply-chain and operations teams that need live exception queues, supplier scorecards, and leadership reporting, custom dashboard development services can keep sustainability metrics tied to operating decisions instead of static reports.

 Where AI Can Help, And Where It Should Not